torodb/stampede/stampede/documentation/docs/configuration/index.md

 <h1>Configuration via Options or File</h1>

-ToroDB Stampede can be launch with custom configuration options.
+ToroDB Stampede would start with custom configuration options.
 There are two ways to do it, using command modifiers or using a configuration file.
 The recommended way is using a configuration file because it is more versatile and self-documented.

 To use the configuration file, the `-c` parameter should be specified.